hyperspy/hyperspy/doc/user_guide/tools.rst

   :align:   center
   :width:   500

-The :py:meth:`~.signal.Signal.apply_function` method can also take variable arguments as in the following example.
+The :py:meth:`~.signal.Signal.map` method can also take variable arguments as in the following example.

 .. code-block:: python